daniyal-sec/Wazuh-SOC-Home-Lab/README.md

 - The investigated username was **`IEUser`**, source IP **`127.0.0.1`**
 - Activity appeared to originate locally from the endpoint
 - No immediate evidence of an external source was identified during the initial review
+- Multiple events from the same agent and IP do not, on their own, indicate malicious activity
 - This investigation was limited to currently available events — an **initial** analysis of authentication activity

 > Future attack simulations will allow more advanced detection and correlation exercises.